U.S. Route 421 in Tennessee: Johnson County

 US 421 enters Tennessee from North Carolina just north of Zionville, NC in Johnson County, concurrent with unsigned SR 34, as a 2-lane highway.
 The highway then goes northwest to enter the oldest unincorporated community in the state, Trade, where it begins an unsigned concurrency with SR 67.
 The highway continues northwest through countryside and farmland before becoming the eastern boundary of the Cherokee National Forest at the intersection of Bulldog Road before completely entering the National Forest after the intersection with Old Prison Camp Road.

 US 421/SR 34/SR 67 then pass and curve around various ridges and mountains before exiting the national forest and entering Mountain City, widening to an undivided 4-lane highway.
 They pass by an industrial plant and a couple of neighborhoods before having an intersection with SR 167.
 The highway then passes by a row of businesses before having an intersection with SR 418 and bypassing downtown to the south and west, where they come to another intersection with SR 418, where SR 67 splits off and goes southwest towards Elizabethton.
 US 421/SR 34 soon come to an intersection and become concurrent with SR 91, just before narrowing to 2-lanes and leaving Mountain City.
-The highway then passes through more countryside and farmland before the road becomes aggressively curvy with elevation changes throughout as it crosses the Iron Mountains, where the road becomes aggressively curvy with elevation changes throughout for several miles.
+The highway then passes through more countryside and farmland before the road becomes aggressively curvy with elevation changes throughout as it crosses the Iron Mountains, where the road becomes curvy with elevation changes throughout for several miles.
 At Sandy Gap, US 421 reaches the highest point of its route in Tennessee at 3,862 ft.

 Once descended from the Iron Mountains, US 421/SR 34/SR 91 then enter countryside and farmland again as it enters Shady Valley and come to an intersection with SR 133, where SR 91 splits off to the southwest.
 US 421/SR 34 then climbs up Holston Mountain, where they cross into Sullivan County at Low Gap.

 This is the second stretch of aggressively curvy with constant elevation changing along US 421, with this whole section, between Mountain City and Holston Valley, being very popular with motorcycle enthusiasts.